-Employments in this field include authoritative, administrative, and specialized assignments.
+Employment in this field includes authoritative, administrative, and specialized assignments.
 You’d be prepared in clerical and authoritative strategies, office administration, individual computer abilities, taking care of military distributions and correspondence, record keeping, planning orders, mandating, and utilizing recording frameworks.

 Infantry is the combat arms department of the Marine Corps.
 You’d be prepared to find, near in, and annihilate the foe by fire and move.
 You’d moreover repulse an enemy’s attack by fire and near combat.

 You’d be mindful of giving the common and coordinated back of the Marine Air-Ground Task Force (which is also known as the MAGTF for short).
 You will moreover back the MAGTF amid attacks and operations inland.